tianhaoz95/developer-note/cool-gadgets/README.md

 ## Gadget Stash

 [Here](./gadget-stash.md) is a list of small projects that look really cool, but I am not sure when or where exactly will they become useful.

+## Words

+[Here] are some good pieces of words that can guide us through some decision making.

 ---